-Trade payables are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
+Trade creditors are obligations to pay for services that have been acquired in the ordinary course of business from suppliers.
 Amounts payable are classified as current liabilities if payment is due within one year or less.
 If not, they are presented as non-current liabilities.
-Trade payables are recognised initially at transaction price and subsequently measured at amortised cost using the effective interest method.
+Trade creditors are recognised initially at transaction price and subsequently measured at amortised cost using the effective interest method.